Marisnick, White homer as Astros beat White Sox 3-0

 TRAINER’S ROOM

-Astros: INF Aledmys Diaz is expected to return on Tuesday after missing the last two games with a sore left hamstring. … 2B Jose Altuve, who has been out since May 10 with a strained left hamstring, took batting practice on the field on Monday and could be headed for a rehabilitation assignment soon. … Springer, who left Sunday’s game with stiffness in his lower back, had an MRI on Monday which was negative, and manager AJ Hinch said he should return in a day or two.
+Astros: INF Aledmys Diaz is expected to return on Tuesday after missing the last two games with a sore left hamstring. … 2B Jose Altuve, who has been out since May 10 with a strained left hamstring, took batting practice on the field on Monday and could be headed for a rehabilitation assignment soon. … Springer, who left Sunday’s game with stiffness in his lower back, had an MRI on Monday which was negative, and Hinch said he should return in a day or two.

 White Sox: OF Eloy Jimenez was reinstated from the 10-day injured list before Monday’s game, taking the roster spot of OF Nicky Delmonico, who was optioned to Triple-A Charlotte on Sunday.
 Jimenez has been on the injured list since April 28 after sustaining a high ankle sprain two days earlier.